thetensor-space/TensorSpace/README.md

 ## Acknowledgement

 `TensorSpace` was developed by researchers at Colorado State University and partially supported by a National Science Foundation grant DMS-1620454 to Wilson.
-We also acknowledge U. Auckland, U. Bielefeld, Bucknell U., and Kent State U. where research was undertook and support provided for this package.
+We also acknowledge U. Auckland, U. Bielefeld, Bucknell U., Hausdorff Research Institute for Mathematics, and Kent State U. where research was undertook and support provided for this package.

 ## Package Contents